ConatusEngineering/ConatusEngineering/README.md

 Mentor for Deep Learning Specialization on Coursera for 3 years

-Currently spend time tinkering with machine learning, hosting honey bees, sustainable land management
+Currently spend time tinkering with machine learning, hosting honey bees, sustainable land and forest management.